Select your destination country above to calculate international shipping costs from the U.S.

 The dimensions of a standard U.S. pallet used in shipping cargo from the USA are 48"(1.2m) x 40"(1.0m) x 6"(0.15m).
 Sometimes, loaded with shipping goods, pallets are called "skids."

-Whenever cargo delivering in an ocean freight carrier's terminal (CFS) is loose, CFS should palletize loose shipping items into skids.
-Each skid will fit as many shipping boxes as it can fit.
+Whenever cargo delivered in an ocean freight carrier's terminal (CFS) is loose, CFS should palletize loose shipping items into skids.
+Each skid will fit as many shipping boxes as it can.
 It is not recommended to exceed the height of skids over 60" (1.52m).
-The height of the skids will depend on the strength of the shipping boxes, the weight, and the sizes.
-Then, skids should be shrink-wrapped and secured by a plastic film.
+The height of the skids will depend on the strength of the shipping boxes, their weight, and their sizes.
+Then, skids should be shrink-wrapped and secured with a plastic film.

 Various sizes and forms of pallets are used in international cargo transportation from the USA.
-The essential is that pallets are accessible for handling by forklifts.
+It is essential that pallets are accessible for handling by forklifts.
 Bases of pallets should be accessible for pallet jacks with a minimum clearance of 3.5".
 Assembled skids have to easily fit into a 40-foot container for further shipping from the USA abroad.

 If you self-palletize your shipping items for international transportation, always pay attention to wood-packing restrictions (ISPM15) that apply to all cargo shipping out of the U.S.

-ADVANTAGES: Palletized cargo has a much higher probability of arriving at destinations without damages or losses.
-Forklifts with proper care easily handle it.
+ADVANTAGES: Palletized cargo has a much higher probability of arriving at destinations without damage or loss.
+Forklifts, with proper care, can easily handle it.
 Cargo in skids securely fastened together.
 A partial loss probability is insignificantly small.
 Palletized cargo is much better protected from unauthorized opening and theft at each stage of international transportation.

 DISADVANTAGES: Some additional freight charges apply due to palletizing.

-Please remember that if your cargo needs to be palletized, and at the time of delivery, a CFS's cargo recipient says that they are unaware of the palletizing, then do not worry.
+Please remember that if your cargo needs to be palletized and a CFS's cargo recipient says at the time of delivery that they are unaware of the palletizing, do not worry.
 Most likely, the employee has not yet received a work order to palletize your cargo.

 Do not argue.
-Just submit your shipping items and ensure that the cargo recipient wrote the number of boxes submitted on the copy of your dock receipt, dated, and signed it.
+Just submit your shipping items and ensure that the cargo recipient wrote the number of boxes submitted on a copy of your dock receipt, dated it, and signed it.
 Keep the copy as proof of your delivery.

 Upon receipt of a warehouse receipt from the CFS, we'll reconfirm the work order.
 Your goods will be palletized appropriately, and we will inform you in our update email.